yenmangu/ci-milestone02-apollo-11/TESTING.md

 ### Fixed Bugs (Untracked)

-> Note: The following bugs were dicovered and resolved during local development and did not make it into version control.
+> [!IMPORTANT] Note: The following bugs were dicovered and resolved during local development and did not make it into version control.
 They are recorded here for transparency and future reference.

 | Bugs / Issue                        | Explanation                                                                                                                 | Fix                                                                                                                                                                                                 |